Seppois-le-Bas: History

 A small Jewish community, essentially commercial, established itself and had its own synagogue.
 This was destroyed during the First World War and will never be rebuilt.
 Nowadays, the only vestiges of this community are a Rue des Juifs close to their old place of worship and former cemetery.

 A Dannemarie-Pfetterhouse railway line passing through the village was built in 1908 and inaugurated in 1910.
 This line will continue to operate until 1968, then abandoned.
 Most of its route was converted into a cycling track in the 1990s.

 The village experienced unrest and uncertainty as a result of the First World War: on August 23, 1914 the German army occupied the locality in the morning and the French in the afternoon.
 On September 3, dragoons from Belfort invaded the village and took behind their lines all the able-bodied men they could still find and who were between the ages of twenty and thirty-two.
 On September 17, it was the turn of the Germans to come and proceed in the same way.

 In October 1914, the front stabilized a few kilometers from the village, which became a cantonment for the French army, with the church tower serving as a watchtower.
 However, this new status meant that Seppois-le-Bas suffered numerous bombardments until the end of the war.

 On January 1, 1915, a ceremony marked the return of the locality to France.
 But faced with the intensification of the shelling, the civilian population was evacuated at the end of January 1916 and did not return until the spring of 1919 to a village transformed into a field of ruins.
 These events earned the village the Croix de Guerre of 1914-1918 (Official Journal of November 6, 1921).

 During the Second World War, Seppois, like the rest of Alsace, was again annexed to the German Reich, and returned to its status as a border post.
 Due to its proximity to Switzerland, the village then welcomed several smugglers.
-However, the village's participation in war came to an end on November 19, 1944, when the Colonial Infantry Regiment of Morocco, incorporated into the first army of General de Lattre de Tassigny, made Seppois-le-Bas the first liberated village in Alsace.
+However, the village's participation in war came to an end on November 19, 1944, when the Colonial Infantry Regiment of Morocco, part of the 1st Army of General de Lattre de Tassigny, made Seppois-le-Bas the first liberated village in Alsace.